 To contact a member of the clergy, staff, or vestry, please call the parish office at 601.856.2593 or use the Contact Us page.
 We look forward to hearing from you!

 The Rev. Ben G. Robertson, IV

-Ben’s passions in the Church are many, especially ministry with children and families, leadership development, using social media as an agent for evangelism, and crafting meaningful worship experiences kindled by the grand Anglican tradition.
+Ben’s passions in the Church are many, especially ministry with children and families, leadership development, using social media as an agent for evangelism, and introducing folks to the traditions of Episcopal worship.

 Ben’s favorite prayer was written by the Rev. Addison K. Groff.
 It prays, in part, “disturb us, Lord, to dare more boldly, to venture on wilder seas where storms will show Your mastery; where losing sight of land, we shall find the stars.”

 Will has been at The Chapel of the Cross since July 2015.
 A native of Meridian, Mississippi, he received his degree in Business Administration from Mississippi State University in 2008.
 Following college, he worked for four years as a credit analyst at Hope Credit Union.
 He received his Masters in Divinity from the Virginia Theological Seminary in 2015.
 He and his wife Sarah live in Madison with their son, John Owen, and two daughters, Addie and Betsy.

 As Associate Rector, Will collaborates with our Rector on a variety of ministries and responsibilities.
 Other duties include the charge of worship volunteers (lay readers, ushers, acolytes, vergers), pastoral care, and young adult ministries.
 He is fed by a deep love for the liturgy which began as an acolyte long ago, rooted in the belief that liturgy is nothing less than an encounter with God that transforms lives.

 In his spare time, Will enjoys being with family and friends, reading, and attending Mississippi State athletic events.